hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5257

-Do you feel secure that He Who is in the heaven will not cause the earth to sink with you, then suddenly convulse?
+Do you feel secure that He Who is [above] in heaven will not cause the earth to sink with you, then suddenly convulse?

 # 5258

-Do you feel secure that He Who is in the heaven will not send against you a storm of stones?
+Do you feel secure that He Who is in heaven will not send against you a storm of stones?
 Only then would you know how [serious] My warning was!

 # 5259